ghcollin/multitables/README.md

-High performance concurrent reading of HDF5 files using pytables.
-This library uses multiprocessing and shared memory to safely perform parallel reads.

-Blocks of data are streamed to the user.
+`multitables` is a python library designed for high speed access to HDF5 files.
+Access to HDF5 is provided by the PyTables library (`tables`).
+Multiple processes are launched to read a HDF5 in parallel, allowing concurrent decompression.
+Data is streamed back to the invoker by use of shared memory space, removing the usual multiprocessing communication overhead.

+The data is organised by rows of an array (elements of the outer-most dimension), and groups of these rows form blocks.
-There is **_no guarantee_** on the ordering of the blocks.
+Due to the concurrent nature of the library, there is **_no guarantee_** on the ordering of the rows and/or blocks returned to the user.
+They are returned as they become available.

 Performance gains of at least 2x can be achieved when reading from an SSD.